appleboy/ssh-action/README.md

 </p>
 </details>

-See the detail information about [SSH login without password](http://www.linuxproblem.org/art_9.html)
+See the detail information about [SSH login without password](http://www.linuxproblem.org/art_9.html).

+**A note** from one of our readers: Depending on your version of SSH you might also have to do the following changes:

+* Put the public key in `.ssh/authorized_keys2`
+* Change the permissions of `.ssh` to 700
+* Change the permissions of `.ssh/authorized_keys2` to 640

 ### Example